spencerdodd/spencerdodd.github.io/_posts/dvwa/2017-03-05-dvwa_file_upload.markdown

 <img src="{{ site.baseurl }}/images/dvwa/03_file_upload/reverse-shell-catch.jpg">

 And we got it!
 For the next steps, we could try to use privilege escalation to get root, but for now this works as a PoC.
-I know I'm not too familiar with the meterpreter shell commands...something I need to work on in the near future.
+I know I'm not too familiar with the meterpreter shell commands...that is something I will be working on in the near future.